General Terms Applicable to all Mandiant Offerings

 11.4.
 Injunctive Relief.
 Each party will retain all right, title and interest to such party’s Confidential Information.
 The parties acknowledge that a violation of the Recipient’s obligations with respect to Confidential Information may cause irreparable harm to the Discloser for which a remedy at law would be inadequate.
 Therefore, in addition to all remedies available at law, Discloser shall be entitled to seek an injunction or other equitable remedies in all legal proceedings in the event of any threatened or actual violation of any or all of the provisions hereof.

 11.5.
 Return of Confidential Information.
-Within thirty (30) days after the date when all Orders and SOWs have expired or been terminated, or after any request for return of Confidential Information, each party will return to the other party or destroy all of such other party’s Confidential Information, at such other party’s discretion, and, upon request, provide such other party with an officer’s certificate attesting to such return and/or destruction, as appropriate.
+Within thirty (30) days after the date when all Orders and SOWs have expired or been terminated, or after any request for return of Confidential Information, each party will return to the other party or destroy all of such other party’s Confidential Information, in accordance with its own standard procedures and policies, and, upon request, provide such other party with an officer’s certificate attesting to such return and/or destruction, as appropriate.
 Notwithstanding the foregoing, each party may retain additional copies of, or computer records or files containing, the Confidential Information of the other party that have been created by that party’s electronic archiving and back-up procedures, to the extent created and retained in a manner consistent with the Receiving Party's standard procedures.

 11.6.
 Privacy.
 If Mandiant is a data processor under this Agreement, and in accordance with applicable data protection laws, including but not limited to the EU General Data Protection Regulation (GDPR), Mandiant agrees that it will:

 11.6.1 process personal data controlled by Customer when authorized by the Customer and in compliance with this Agreement and will not use or process the personal data for purposes other than those permitted by the Customer, anticipated by the Documentation for the Offerings, or for the purpose of research and development of Mandiant’s Offerings;